Alright, so maybe that melted cheese bomb on top doesn’t look so skinny.

-Here’s the thing, though: this one actually is healthy.
+Here’s the thing, though: this veggie lasagna actually is healthy.
 Skinny, even.

 Three cups of chopped vegetables and one cup of fresh spinach have sneaked – snuck? – their way into this pan of cheesy goodness.
 And I say cheesy because I like to give the illusion that it’s super cheesy, but here’s the other thing – for better or worse, it’s not excessively cheesy.
 One cup of cheese?
 Puhlease.
 I could top my own individual bowl of pasta with one cup of cheese.